erizov/Professor/semester_10/lecture_69_ai_ethics/ai_safety/school.en.md

-# Ai Safety
+# AI Safety

 ## Simple Explanation

-AI Safety is an algorithm used to solve specific problems in computer science.
+AI Safety is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying ai safety to solve specific tasks in ai;
-- using ai safety in production systems for safety;
-- integrating ai safety into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of ai safety:
+Consider a specific example of how ai safety works:

-1. Data preparation: input data for ai safety (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of ai safety to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions